 Inset table and graph

-The rate of change of PSA is also important and may indicate that high grade (i.e. important cancer) or risky cancer is present.
+The rate of change of PSA may also important and may indicate that high grade (i.e. important cancer) or risky cancer is present.

 What rate of change of PSA is dangerous?

 If the PSA is rising rather than staying at the same level, it can mean prostate cancer is present even at low absolute levels.
 If the PSA was measured every year and changed as follows from 1.00, 1.25, 1.56, 1.95 ng/ml, then the PSA is doubling every 3 years or so.
 This can indicate a prostate cancer is present and growing slowly.